RealEnder/dwpa/INSTALL.md

 Migration to m22000 storage
 -

 - Run `misc/migrate_to_m22000.php` from wpa-sec webroot.
-The DB user have to have SUPER privileges temporary, after the script finishes, you can revoce them.
+The DB user have to have SUPER privileges temporary, after the script finishes, you can revoke them.
 - Update the php code.
 - Run `misc/enrich_pmkid.php` from wpa-sec webroot.
 This will update PMKID hashlines and will fill message_pair column.